fyrst-digital/elysium-docs/content/guides/sizing-and-aspect-ratio.md

 ---
-title: "Sizes and Aspect Ratio"
+title: "Sizing and aspect ratio"
 description: "This guide will help you set sizes as aspect ratios"
 ---